Women Who Rock: Making Scenes, Building Communities Oral History Archive

-Women Who Rock was created in 2011 to establish an open dialogue about the portrayal of women and popular music by looking at the effects of society, culture and social justice.
-This community is brought together in the local Seattle area by University of Washington and Seattle University faculty members, students, community members, activists and academics in music history, gender, race and cultural social justice movements.
-The wide variety of individuals from this community are able to introduce and collaborate with artists, musicians, media channels, activists, scholars and students in order to research, discuss and understand the role of women and popular music throughout social scenes and movements.
+Women Who Rock is a discussion forum established in 2008 to encourage dialogue about the portrayal of women in popular music.
+The community is mostly based in the Seattle area, and its membership includes faculty, students, activists and academics from the University of Washington and Seattle University.
+The individuals involved in this group introduce and collaborate with artists, musicians, media channels, activists, scholars and students in order to research, discuss and understand the role of women and popular music throughout social scenes and movements.

 Purpose

 This forum serves as a way to connect the music community and give light to artists who have been lost to time.
 This community discusses the underlying social constraints that pave the way for some artists while limiting others.
 They also try to outline the roots of each sound in popular music and give its source recognition.

 The University of Washington Libraries Digital Initiatives has hosted the Women Who Rock Digital Oral History Archive since April 2013.
 The University of Washington works with the Women Who Rock collective by supporting their digital archive and instituting classes on the Seattle campus that represent their ideals.
 They continue to grow their digital network and data by documentation of scenes collected at their events.

 The Women Who Rock collective hosts concerts, interviews, and conferences.
 They hold an annual unConference & Film Festival that includes music, dance, art and media.
 They have had notable performers such as Alice Bag, Medusa, Star Evelyn Harris and Christa Bell were featured at their events.